-The Portuguese Marines, the Corpo de Fuzileiros, have a long and distinguished history as an elite Portuguese special forces unit; they can trace its history to 1618.
+The Corpo de Fuzileiros’ Portuguese Marines have a long and distinguished history as an elite Portuguese special forces unit; they can trace its history to 1618.
 The Fuzileiros have the missions of amphibious warfare, coastal reconnaissance and raiding, guerrilla and unconventional warfare, maritime interdiction, and combat boarding.

-The Fuzileiros consist of two Marine Battalions and a Fire Support Company, a Transport Support Company, and a Naval Police Unit.
+The Fuzileiros consist of two Marine Battalions, a Fire Support Company, a Transport Support Company, and a Naval Police Unit.
 The DAE special operations unit is considered part of the Marine Corps.
 Among units with which the Fuzileiros train are the U.S. Marine Corps and the British Royal Marines.

-One other unit mentioned is Portugal’s national counterterrorism unit—the GOE (Grupo de Operacoes Especials).
+Another mentioned unit is Portugal’s national counterterrorism unit—the GOE (Grupo de Operacoes Especiales).
 Part of the Public Security Police, the GOE has principal responsibility for counterterrorism operations within Portugal and is also deployed for VIP protection, including motorcades and VIP countersniper missions and raids on dangerous criminal organizations.

 The GOE is organized into a command element, a support unit, three Intervention Operational Groups, each with a strength of 20 to 25 operators, and one Technical Operational Group responsible for training, explosive ordnance disposal, working dogs, and use of technical surveillance devices.